-For a soothing home remedy, try a relaxing oatmeal bath or apply aloe vera to help ease any itchiness.
+For severe cases, contact your doctor before taking any over-the-counter antihistamines.
+For a soothing home remedy, try a relaxing oatmeal bath or apply aloe vera to ease any itchiness.

 Pruritic urticarial papules and plaques of pregnancy, or PUPPP, can appear during the third trimester and is sometimes mistaken for hives.
 It frequently starts on the abdomen but may then spread to the arms or legs.

-- Rapid weight gain.
+- Rapid weight gain

-- Caucasian ancestry.
+- Caucasian ancestry

-- Pregnant with multiples.
+- Pregnant with multiples

-- Experiencing your first pregnancy.
+- Experiencing your first pregnancy

-Minimizing the Risk for PUPPPS
+Minimizing the risk for PUPPPS

 - Regularly moisturizing

-- Cool compresses.
+- Cool compresses

-- Topical steroid creams.
+- Topical steroid creams

-- Oral steroid pills.
+- Oral steroid pills

-Triggers, such as harsh chemicals, rough materials, and pollutants, can then easily irritate the skin and cause the scaly, irritating patches for which eczema is known.
+Triggers, such as harsh chemicals, rough materials, and pollutants, can easily irritate the skin and cause the scaly, irritating patches for which eczema is known.

 Having eczema pre-pregnancy

-Although eczema isn’t preventable, you can help decrease the chances of a severe outbreak by
+Although eczema isn’t preventable, you can help decrease the chances of a severe outbreak by:

-- Maintaining low stress.
+- Maintaining low stress

-- Moisturizing regularly.
+- Moisturizing regularly

-- Avoiding scratchy clothing.
+- Avoiding scratchy clothing

-- Staying cool to reduce sweating.
+- Staying cool to reduce sweating

-- Using gentle soaps, shampoos, and detergents.
+- Using gentle soaps, shampoos, and detergents

-- Using a humidifier in your home.
+- Using a humidifier in your home

 Most eczema flares are easily controlled through medicated ointments or by simply using a quality moisturizer.

 They can cause throbbing, itchiness, a heavy feeling in the affected limb, and swelling.
 Some women experience a significant level of pain.
-Fun fact: hemorrhoids are a form of varicose veins.
-Okay, maybe not that fun of a fact…
+Hemorrhoids are another form of varicose veins.

 While your blood volume will increase dramatically during pregnancy, the amount of blood that flows from your legs upwards actually decreases, and additional pressure is put on your veins.